Ultrafast artificial intelligence: Machine learning with atomic-scale quantum systems

-In the following, we introduce our scheme and present the results for a model-atom simulation towards a proof-of-principle demonstration.
-Both the input data and the code that is necessary to process the data are fed into the atom in the form of femtosecond light pulses (id~pulse and pc~pulse), see Fig.~\ref{ConceptualIdea}.
-Due to the ultrafast time scale, incoherent coupling to the environment can be neglected, i.e., the dynamics of the atom can be described as the time evolution of a pure state evolving according to the time-dependent Schr\"odinger equation (TDSE) $\I \partial_t\Psi=\mathcal{H}\Psi$ (atomic units are used unless stated otherwise).
-We show that the atom can be successfully trained, despite a huge parameter space for the optical program pulse that is just obtained by evolutionary optimization.
-In future work, the training approach can be vastly improved by using more suitable parametrizations for the program pulse and advanced statistical methods based on Bayesian inference.
+In the following, we introduce our scheme and present the results of a model-atom simulation as a proof of principle.
+Both the input data and the code that processes the data are supplied to the atom in the form of shaped femtosecond light pulses, namely input/data(id)~pulse and program/code(pc)~pulse (see Fig.~\ref{ConceptualIdea}).
+Due to the ultrafast time scale, incoherent coupling to the environment can be neglected, i.e., the dynamics of the atom is described by the time evolution of a pure state evolving according to the time-dependent Schr\"odinger equation (TDSE) $\I \partial_t\Psi=\mathcal{H}\Psi$ (atomic units are used unless stated otherwise).
+We show that the atom can be successfully trained, despite a huge parameter space for the optical pc pulse, which is obtained by an evolutionary optimization procedure~\cite{Judson1992}.
+We expect that the training approach will be significantly improved in the future, e.g. by using more suitable parameterizations for the program pulse and advanced statistical methods based on Bayesian inference.